vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  Dpkg::Pre-Invoke {"command";};
  Dpkg::Post-Invoke {"command";};

-They execute commands before/after apt calls dpkg.
+They execute commands before/ after apt calls dpkg.
 Post-Invoke which is invoked after every execution of dpkg (by an apt tool, not manually);

 APT
 ^^^